Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_03_text.rst.txt

     s = format(x, '.2f')
     print(s)

 To specify the number of decimal places to display, we called the *format* function like this: the first argument of the function is the value we print, and the second argument is the description of the printing format.
 In this description, the part '.2' means that we want two decimal places, and the part 'f', abbreviated from *float*, means that we give a description for a real number (the type of real numbers is called *float*).
-The function returns a string where the number *x* is written as specified.
+The function returns a string in which the number *x* is written as specified.

 Note that this formatted printing does not change the value of the variable *x*.